 NTFS and macOS: Are Them Compatible?

 NTFS, or "New Technology File System," is a file system that Microsoft made for Windows computers.
-Many Windows users like it because it has advanced features like file-level security, compression, and support for big volumes.
-However, NTFS support is a problem when it comes to macOS.
+Many Windows users like NTFS because because of the advanced features.
+However, NTFS support is a problem for macOS.

 macOS can read NTFS drives by default but can't write to them (Apple silicon Macs even cannot mount NTFS drives).
 It can be annoying for people who need to move or change files.
 When you try to access NTFS files on a Mac, this limitation often makes mounting difficult.
-These issues may be caused by several things, including hardware or program conflicts, damaged drives, or too old drivers.
+Hardware/program conflicts, damaged file system, or outdated drivers may cause the problems.

-Understanding these problems with compatibility is important for coming up with good ways to ensure that NTFS drives and macOS work well together so users can easily handle their data across multiple operating systems.
+Understanding these compatible problems is important.
+It can help ensure that NTFS drives and macOS work well together.
+Then users can easily handle their data across multiple operating systems.

 Why Won't My NTFS Drive Mount on My Mac?

-There are several reasons why your Mac might be unable to mount your NTFS drive.
+Mac might be unable to mount your NTFS drive because of some problems.
 Most of the time, these are the reasons:

-• macOS Limitations: By default, it can only read files from NTFS drives.
+- macOS Limitations: By default, macOS has full read access to NTFS formatted drives.
 It doesn't have built-in support for writing to them.
 It means you can see files on the drive without changing or making new ones.
 You will need extra tools to get the full benefits.

-• Missing NTFS Driver: You can read and write to NTFS drives with third-party NTFS drivers like Donemax NTFS for Mac, Paragon NTFS for Mac or Tuxera NTFS for Mac.
+- Missing NTFS Driver: Mac users can read and write to NTFS drives with third-party NTFS drivers like Donemax NTFS for Mac.
 Your Mac won't be able to see the drive's file system if you don't have one loaded.

-• Faulty Connection: The Mac and the NTFS drive may be unable to talk to each other if the cord is loose, the USB port is broken, or the drive enclosure isn't working right.
+- Faulty Connection: The Mac and the NTFS drive may be unable to talk to each other in some cases.
+For example, the cord is loose, broken USB port, or the drive enclosure isn't working right.

 How to Fix NTFS Drive Not Mounting on Mac?

-• Verify Drive Power: If your drive has a separate power source, ensure it's plugged in and working correctly.
+- Verify Drive Power: If your drive has a separate power source, ensure to plug it in.
 It makes sure that the drive has enough power to work.

 These simple checks often fix common problems and get your NTFS drive working on your Mac.

 The built-in macOS app Disk Utility lets you manage your storage drives.
-To find out if it can find your NTFS drive:
+To check if it can find your NTFS drive:

-• Your Mac knows what the drive is if it's mentioned, but it might not be mounted.
+- Your Mac knows what the drive is, but it might not mount the drive.
 At the top of the window, click "Mount" after picking out the drive.
 Try other troubleshooting steps if it fails to run.
-Also, Disk Utility can give you information about possible mistakes or problems with the drive.
+Also, Disk Utility can show you information about possible mistakes or problems with the drive.

 You can try to fix any file system problems if Disk Utility finds the drive:

-If problems are found, Disk Utility will try to fix them on its own.
+If there are problems, Disk Utility will try to fix them on its own.
 This process can fix many common problems that make it impossible to mount the drive.
-Your NTFS drive should be able to be used again if the repair works.
+Your can use the NTFS drive again if the repair works.
 If that doesn't work, you may need to try more troubleshooting steps or use third-party tools to fix it.

-This method needs Terminal tools and should only be used by people familiar with them.
+This method needs Terminal tools and the user should be familiar with them.
 Be careful and do this at your own risk, but here's a rough outline:

-When you reformat a drive, all of its info is erased.
+When you reformat a drive, it will erase all information on the drive.
 You should only use this choice if nothing else works and you have a copy of your data.

-If you have lost data due to erasing the NTFS drive on your Mac and don’t have a backup, you can use Mac data recovery software - such as Donemax Data Recovery for Mac, to help you securely unformat NTFS drive and get all lost data back.
+You will lose data because of erasing the NTFS drive without having a backup.
+You can use Mac data recovery software to help you securely unformat NTFS drive and get all lost data back.

 Step 1.
 Download and install Donemax Data Recovery for Mac, and connect the formatted drive to your Mac.